jasondown/codingame/BottersOfTheGalaxyNotes.md

 * Day 4 **Goal: Move inside top 50 of Bronze**
   * Silver League was opened up today.
 I've moved to ~135 in Bronze League after many people moved to Silver.
   * Yesterday's strategy exploration lead to dropping from ~330 to ~500 overall.
 Ugh.
-  * Strategy
   * Started provoking closest Groot to enemy heroes via Ironman fireball (that are further away from my heroes).
 Extra damage for me.
   * Moved to 60th in Bronze and ~460 overall.
   * Currently 2nd in F# overall.
 * Day 5 **Goal: Move into Silver before Gold is unlocked (Achieved)**
   * Moved into top 5 bronze for a while late last night (after my log) and made a tweak before going to bed.
   * Checked today and the tweaked moved me into Silver (could've been from the patch that was released with a couple buffs, nerfs and bug fixes).
-  * Strategy
   * Changed low health strategy from hiding by the tower to hiding in the bushes near the tower.
   * Fixed a bug in the Groot provoking logic and refactored it.
   * Added MoveAttack logic.
   * Tweaked some of the skill logic.
   * Moved as high as ~150 overall, but currently sitting ~220 overall.
   * Moved back into 1st overall for F#.
 * Day 6 **Goal: Beat Silver League**
-  * Strategy
   * Fix attack distances, taking hero movement speed into consideration.
   * Run away from Groot if being attacked (maybe attack him?)
 * Day 7 **Goal: Beat Silver League**
-  * Strategy
   * More attack distance fixes.
   * Attack Groot if he is in attack range.
   * Getting random time outs right now that loses me matches that I win if I replay them sometimes.
 * Day 8 **Goal: Beat Silver League**
   * Moved into Gold after fixing time outs (removing debug messages) about an hour before Legend is unlocked.
   * Sitting around 235 in Gold (~255 overall)